About the Honolulu Marathon

 26.2 miles in Paradise

-The fourth largest marathon in the United States starts at 5am on December 9.
+The Honolulu Marathon is the fourth largest marathon in the United States after New York, Chicago and Boston.

 How to Enter